seaside1/unleashed/README.md

 # Unleashed Binding

 This binding integrates with [Ruckus Unleashed Networks](https://support.ruckuswireless.com/product_families/19-ruckus-unleashed) enabling an OpenHAB instance to leverage presence detection, view  basic network information as well as blocking / unblocking clients from the network.
-The binding relies on shell executing expect scripts.
-All parsing and client handling is done in java.
+The binding will connect to the CLI via ssh and use an expect script style to fetch information.

 ## Dependencies
-* Linux (guess it could work in windows or on Mac, as long as you can install expect, not tested though)
-* expect (sudo apt install expect / sudo yum install expect / sudo zypper install expect ...)
-* ssh (Normally installed otherwise look at openssh)
-* bash (Normally installed)
+* jsch (bundle with the binding) see: https://github.com/mwiede/jsch

 ## Supported Things

 * `controller` - The Ruckus Wireless Master Controller
 * `wirelessclient` - Any wireless client connected to the Ruckus Unleashed network network

 ## Discovery

 Discovery is support and recommended.
 Add a new bridge thing manually and after that you can discover wireless clients by pressing the scan button in the OpenHAB GUI.
+Note that only active clients on the wireless network will be discovered.

 ## Binding Configuration

 The binding has no configuration options, all configuration is done at the Bridge and Thing levels.

 ## Bridge Configuration

 You need at least one Master Controller (Bridge) for this binding to work.
 It requires a network accessible instance of the [Master Controller].
-The system will execute expect and bash scripts that will invoke the cli.
-You need to install ssh and expect (sudo apt install expect openssh)
+The system will use ssh and java-expect-scripts that will invoke the cli.

 The following table describes the Bridge configuration parameters: